sitrox/workhorse/README.md

 Per default, jobs remain in the database, no matter in which state.
 This can eventually lead to a very large jobs database.
 You are advised to clean your jobs database on a regular interval.
-Workhorse provides the job `Workhose::Jobs::CleanupSucceededJobs` for this purpose that cleans up all succeeded jobs.
+Workhorse provides the job `Workhorse::Jobs::CleanupSucceededJobs` for this purpose that cleans up all succeeded jobs.
 You can run this using your scheduler in a specific interval.

 ## Caveats